Engee documentation

 Yes

-# Wrap input data when FFT length is shorter than input length — Selecting whether to convolve or truncate the input signal
+# Wrap input data when FFT length is shorter than input length — choosing to convolve or truncate the input signal

 Details

-Select the input signal convolution or truncation depending on the FFT length setting.
+Select convolution or truncation of the input signal depending on the parameter value.
+FFT length.

-If this checkbox is selected and FFT length is shorter than the length of the input data, the data is convolved modulo length before the FFT operation.
-If this checkbox is unchecked, the block truncates the input signal to FFT length before performing the FFT.
+If this check box is selected and FFT length If the length of the input data is shorter, then before the FFT operation, the data is convoluted modulo the length.
+If this option is unchecked, the block truncates the input signal to FFT length before performing the FFT.

 Default value